Skole9299/Fraud-Rate-by-Zip-Code/README.md

-# Fraud-Rate-by-Zip-Code
+# Fraud Rate by Zip Code

-In this dataset we have only 3 columns:
+In this dataset we have 3 columns:

 - zip code
 - number of applications
 - number of frauds

-### Goal
+## Project goal:
 For each zip code, calculate the next-up hierarchical level fraud rate value.
 We know that zip codes are organized in a way that we can expect that 90018 and 90025 should be relatively close, geographically speaking.